What to do in London

 You should plan 1 hour

-Walking down the streets of the neighborhood, you’ll feel as if you’ve been swept away to the Far East.
-Chinese characters are everywhere, dragons and lanterns decorating the stores, and fried ducks hanging in the restaurant windows.
+The first Chinese restaurants set up shop in London in the 1950s.
+Today, you’ll feel as if you’ve been swept away to the Far East.
+Chinese characters, dragons, lanterns and the smell of fried duck are everywhere.
 Even the street signs in Chinatown are bilingual.

 Our tip: Chinatown is also the scene of many exciting events, such as the Chinese New Year celebrations.
 Check the Chinatown website for information on upcoming events.